 For example, if your symptoms are most like anorexia, your treatment will be similar to the treatment for anorexia.

 We do not know exactly what causes eating disorders.

 You may be more likely to get an eating disorder if:

-- you or a member of your family has a history of eating disorders, depression, or alcohol or drug addiction
+- you or a member of your family has a history of eating disorders, depression, or alcohol or drug misuse

-- you have been criticised for your eating habits, body shape or weight
+- you've been criticised for your eating habits, body shape or weight

-- you're overly concerned with being slim, particularly if you also feel pressure from society or your job – for example, ballet dancers, jockeys, models or athletes
+- you're really worried about being slim, particularly if you also feel pressure from society or your job, for example, ballet dancers, models or athletes

 - you have anxiety, low self-esteem, an obsessive personality or are a perfectionist